The Wonder Women of the NFB

-The headlines blazed across the Internet this weekend: “Wonder Woman breaks the glass ceiling for female directors.”
+The headlines blazed across the Internet in June 2017: “Wonder Woman breaks the glass ceiling for female directors.”
 Patty Jenkins’ film had the biggest opening weekend ever for a feature film directed by a woman, and in terms of superhero movies, it even beat Iron Man’s opening weekend.

 I’m not sure why this is surprising.
 It’s as though each time a female-driven story does well, we’re shocked.
 Hidden Figures won the box office for the first two weeks it was in theatres, coming in ahead of Rogue One.
 Remember the upset when Kathryn Bigelow’s Hurt Locker beat out James Cameron’s Avatar for the Oscar?